Mary Magdalene: During Jesus' ministry

-According to Gospel of Luke, Jesus exorcised "seven demons" from Mary Magdalene.
-That seven demons had possessed Mary is repeated in Mark 16:9, part of the "longer ending" of that gospel – this is not found in the earliest manuscripts and is actually a second-century addition to the original text, possibly based on the Gospel of Luke.
+According to the Gospel of Luke, Jesus exorcised "seven demons" from Mary Magdalene.
+That seven demons had possessed Mary is repeated in Mark 16:9, part of the "longer ending" of that gospel – this is not found in the earliest manuscripts and is possibly a second-century addition to the original text, possibly based on the Gospel of Luke.
 In the first century, demons were believed widely to cause physical and psychological illness.
 Bruce Chilton, a scholar of early Christianity, states that the reference to the number of demons being "seven" may mean that Mary had to undergo seven exorcisms, probably over a long period of time, due to the first six being partially or wholly unsuccessful.